jphsd/texture/README.md

 A package for the procedural generation of textures.

-Based on the ideas contained in the Bryce 3D deep textue editor.
+Based on the ideas contained in the Bryce 3D deep texture editor.

 The primary interfaces allow for the evaluation of a value, vector or color field at any point in the XY plane.